runtimeverification/haskell-backend/docs/hooks.md

 ### INT.log2

 The base 2 logarithm of the argument.
-The argument must be positive.
+The result is `bottom{}()` if the second argument is not positive.

 ~~~
     hooked-symbol log2{}(Int{}) : Int{}